-Section 26: NON-VOLUNTARY DISMISSAL
+SECTION 30 NON-VOLUNTARY DISMISSAL

 The CASA Executive Director has the authority and discretion to discharge an advocate from his/her responsibilities with CASA.
-Appropriate grounds for dismissal include but are not limited to the following:
+Appropriate grounds for dismissal may include but are not limited to the following:

 - 1. The advocate takes action without program or court approval or is outside the role of the powers of the CASA program. - 2.
 The advocate violates a program policy, court rule or law. - 3.
 The advocate demonstrates inability to effectively carry out assigned duties. - 4.
 The advocate fails to participate in required ongoing and continued education training. - 5.
-The advocate falsifies volunteer application or misrepresents facts during the screening process. - 6.
-Existence of a child abuse or neglect allegation against advocate. - 7.
-Initiating an ex-parte communication with the court. - 8.
-Existence of a conflict of interest, which cannot be resolved.
+The advocate falsifies volunteer application or misrepresents facts during the screening process.

+- 6. Existence of a child abuse or neglect allegation against advocate. - 7.
+Initiating/Engaging in ex-parte communication with the court. - 8.
+Existence of a conflict of interest, which cannot be resolved. - 9.
+Abused or neglected any position of trust or violated the policies governing ethical conduct or otherwise created a negative image for the CASA/GAL program.